 Hoard returns to its east London roots with director Femi Elufowoju Jr’s warm and gently funny reprisal of this meet-the-family drama by Bim Adewunmi (Guardian Weekend columnist, Buzzfeed culture writer, Vogue) for the Arcola Theatre in Dalston.

-When twenty-something Bili (Kemi Durosinmi) introduces her new American boyfriend, an earnest tech bro called Brian (Tyler Fayose), to her two Nigerian-British sisters, she expects them to put him through his paces.
-Little does she know that her larger-than-life mother, Wura (Ellen Thomas), a compulsive hoarder, is just around the corner, with the Bakare family's baggage in tow.
+When twenty-something Bili (Kemi Durosinmi) introduces her new American boyfriend, an earnest tech bro called Brian (Tyler Fayose), to her two Nigerian-British sisters, she expects to put him through his paces.
+Little does she know that her larger-than-life mother, Wura (Ellen Thomas), a compulsive hoarder, is just around the corner with the Bakare family's baggage in tow.

 Sparsely set in a pristine London flat, everything revolves around the dinner table, with food and drink taking centre stage.
 Scenes are served with a variety of west African foods and Yorkshire Tea, mixing split allegiances of nationhood, religion as well as the everyday ingredients of family life.
 Fayose flounders brilliantly as Brian, whose distant relatives are from Mali, but who struggles to tell his efo from his egusi, and admires instead the wonders of British cuisine (“Skips!
 I love Skips”).